wxai-space/LightAgent/README.fr.md

   <h1>LightAgent🚀 (Next Generation Agentic AI Framework)</h1>
 </div>

-**LightAgent** is an extremely lightweight Agentic Framework with memory (`mem0`), tools (`Tools`), and Tree of Thought (`ToT`).
-It supports swarm-like multi-agent collaboration, automated tool generation, and agent evaluation, while underlying models support OpenAI, Zhiyu ChatGLM, Baichuan large models, DeepSeek, Qwen series large models, and more.
-At the same time, LightAgent supports OpenAI streaming API service output, seamlessly integrating with major mainstream chat frameworks. 🌟
+**LightAgent** is an extremely lightweight active Agentic Framework with memory (`mem0`), tools (`Tools`), and a thought tree (`ToT`), and it is completely open source.
+It supports simpler multi-agent collaboration than OpenAI Swarm, allowing you to build self-learning agents in just one step, and supports connecting to the MCP protocol via stdio and sse.
+The underlying models support OpenAI, Zhiyuan ChatGLM, DeepSeek, Jieyue Xingchen, Qwen Tongyi Qianwen large models, etc. At the same time, LightAgent supports OpenAI streaming format API service output, seamlessly integrating with major mainstream Chat frameworks. 🌟

 ---